use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 - The child trie ID of the contract, represented as a `PrefixedStorageKey`
 - The hashed storage key of the storage field

-#### Finding the contracts child trie ID
+### Finding the contracts child trie ID

-The chield trie ID is the `Blake2_256` hash of the contracts instantiation nonce concatenated to it's `AccountId`.
+The child trie ID is the `Blake2_256` hash of the contracts instantiation nonce concatenated to it's `AccountId`.
 You can find it in [`polkadot-js chainstate query interface`](https://polkadot.js.org/apps/#/chainstate), where you need to execute the
 `contracts_contractInfoOf` state query.

 It can also be calculate manually according to the following code snippet.
-Note that you need to know the instantiation nonce of the contract!
+The instantiation note of the contract must be still be know.
+You can get it using the `contracts_nonce` chain state query in polkadot-js UI.

 ```rust
 use sp_core::crypto::Ss58Codec;